HathawayLinNoa/AJS_Fork/README.md

 # AJS: AI-Powered JavaScript Reverse Engineering Assistant

+> **Fork Version Notice**: This is an enhanced fork of the original AJS project with additional security improvements, caching mechanisms, and logging capabilities.
+See [README_SECURITY.md](README_SECURITY.md) for security configuration guidelines.

 WARNING！！！LOTS OF VIBE CODING！！

 **AJS** is a specialized tool designed to assist security researchers and developers in understanding and reverse-engineering complex, obfuscated front-end JavaScript, with a primary focus on cryptographic functions.